postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 You can share Postman entities you are working on with collaborators, including collections, APIs, and environments.

-> To share a collection run, see [Using the collection runner](/docs/running-collections/intro-to-collection-runs/#sharing-collection-runs).
+> To share a collection run, see [Using the Collection Runner](/docs/running-collections/intro-to-collection-runs/).
 >
-> To share a collection via embed, use the [Run in Postman](http://localhost:8000/docs/publishing-your-api/creating-run-button/) button.
+> To share a collection via embed, use the [Run in Postman](/docs/publishing-your-api/run-in-postman/introduction-run-button/) button.
 >
 > To share by file, see [Importing and exporting data](/docs/getting-started/importing-and-exporting-data/)